North Coast Water Board Program Priorities

 Overview and Purpose

-The State Water Board developed the Cannabis Cultivation Policy – Principles and Guidelines for Cannabis Cultivation (Cannabis Cultivation Policy), and it was adopted in October 2017 with General Waste Discharge Requirements (WDRs) and Waiver of WDRs for Discharges of Waste Associated with Cannabis Cultivation (Cannabis General Order), which was renewed in 2023 as Order WQ 2023-0102-DWQ.
+In October 2017, the State Water Board adopted the Cannabis Cultivation Policy – Principles and Guidelines for Cannabis Cultivation (Cannabis Cultivation Policy), along with General Waste Discharge Requirements (WDRs) and Waiver of WDRs for Discharges of Waste Associated with Cannabis Cultivation (Cannabis General Order).
+The Cannabis General Order was most recently renewed in 2023 as Order WQ 2023-0102-DWQ.
 The geographic scope of the Cannabis Cultivation Policy and Cannabis General Order covers the entire state with priority regions established for areas with streams bearing anadromous fish habitat.
 The Cannabis Cultivation Policy establishes principles and guidelines to ensure that water diversions and discharges of waste associated with cannabis cultivation do not negatively affect water quality, aquatic habitat, riparian habitat, wetlands and springs.

 The Cannabis Program staff’s primary duties include implementation and enforcement of the Cannabis Cultivation Policy and Cannabis General Order, the Water Quality Control Plan for the North Coast Region (Basin Plan), the Porter-Cologne Water Quality Control Act (California Water Code), and the federal Clean Water Act to ensure protection of water quality and to address violations associated with cannabis cultivation.